The Relationship Between Avoidant Personality Disorder And Intimacy

 Intimacy can be intimidating when you have AVPD, whether you’d like to be in a relationship or you’re in one already.
 That said, it may be possible to reduce your symptoms—including trouble with intimacy—with the right support.
 Studies have found that, with treatment, as many as 50% of people diagnosed with AVPD will no longer meet the criteria for the disorder after 10 years.
 That’s why, if you haven’t already, you may want to consider starting treatment.

-According to the National Library of Medicine, therapy is normally considered the most effective treatment for AVPD.
+According to the National Library of Medicine, therapy is typically considered the most effective treatment for AVPD.
 For example, cognitive behavioral therapy (CBT) generally focuses on helping individuals change negative thoughts and beliefs that are affecting their behavior.
 This may be a helpful option if AVPD is creating challenges in your relationships.
 Working with a therapist may also help you manage any other mental health concerns you may be experiencing.

 If you struggle with social interactions due to AVPD, finding a therapist you can open up to might be a challenge.
 Online therapy may help.
 On platforms like BetterHelp, you can change therapists whenever you’d like, for any reason, which may make it easier to find one with whom you are comfortable working.